 I used broccoli pieces as trees for our sunshine-themed kids bento lunch.
 Just get them a little wet and then nuke them for about a minute alongside chicken nuggets so they're soft enough for little mouths.

 Lettuce leaves serve as grass, with cheese and nori seaweed pieces as the chicken beak and eyes.
 Olive pieces work well if you don't have seaweed sheets.
 Although, really, everyone should have seaweed sheets.
 They're great snacks.
+I even use them in place of bread and turn sandwich lunches into super-healthy wrap time!

 A round-cut orange piece serves as the sun, with ketchup and mustard rays and some fluffy ranch clouds against the blue plate sky.

 Tada!
 Food is fun!
 I'm such a cool mom.
 Time to pat myself on the back.
+And watch The Bachelor.
+And drink some wine.
+What else do the cool moms do?
+Oh, right, take a girls' weekend and head to the spa.
+I totally deserve that.

 How do you keep your kids interested in mealtime?